fossabot/messenger-webhooks/apps/docs/content/docs/messaging/buttons/url-button.md

 ---
 title: URL Button
+description: Create URL buttons in Messenger bots to open web pages with @pyyupsk/messenger-webhooks library.
 ---

 The `URLButton` class creates a button that opens a web page when clicked.
 This button is useful for directing users to external resources or websites.